awilli32/jsmini/02-Homework/14-Intro-To-JavaScript/Instructions/README.md

   * Make sure you have a column for `date/time`, `city`, `state`, `country`, `shape`, and `comment` at the very least.

-* Use a date form in your HTML document and write JavaScript code that will listen for events and search through the `date/time` column to find rows that match user input.
+* Use a date form in your HTML document and write JavaScript code that will listen for `onchange` events and search through the `date/time` column to find rows that match user input.

-### Level 2: Multiple Search Categories (Required)

-* Complete all of Level 1 criteria.

 * Using multiple `input` tags and/or select dropdowns, write JavaScript code so the user can to set multiple filters and search for UFO sightings using the following criteria based on the table columns: